Vaginismus

 What is Menopause?

 Menopause refers to the end of the menstrual cycle, which is formally 12 months after a woman’s last menstrual period.
-The body reduces production of the hormones estrogen and progesterone, marking the end of a woman’s fertility.
-Typically experienced between the ages of 45 and 55, it is a natural transition in the ageing process.

-Frustration with menopause
+Frustration with Menopause: The Symptoms

 An inevitable transition with legitimate frustration